 The programme is assessed by means of assignments and final examinations.

-- Download the application form that is on the IPA home page and complete it (if your fees are being paid by your employer, be sure to include all the relevant details on the application form).
+1. Download this Application Form and complete it (if your fees are being paid by your employer, be sure to include all the relevant details on the form).

-- That application form MUST be accompanied by: (a) proof of ID (copy of passport, birth cert, or driving licence), (b) a passport photo, (c) the programme fee (see section on Fees).
+2. The form MUST be accompanied by: (a) proof of ID (scan of passport, birth cert, or driving licence), (b) a passport-type photo, (c) the programme fee (see section on Fees).

 Send the completed application form and the above items to undergrad@ipa.ie.